How to Unclog A Sink | Easy Ways for DIY Unclogging

 In most households there are four main culprits that block the drain, these are;

 1. Fat, Oil and Grease (FOG): fatty substances are the foremost drainage blockers and slow draining sinks in the kitchen.
 The go down the sink in a liquid state like hot grease in a pan or dissolved fat in warm dishwater, but the fat cools down as it moves through the pipe.
 This solid fat coats the pipes’ insides getting thicker and thicker until you have a slow drain or complete blockage.
+To prevent this issue wipe dishes away with a paper towel and throw away in the trash so it doesn't go down the drain.

 2. Food Particles: Leftover food particles like vegetables or a chunk of bone can get trapped in the curved pipe beneath the sink, which is also known as the p-trap can cause kitchen drain clogs.
+Make sure to use your filter.

 3. Hair: This is one of the most common causes of bathroom drain clog.
 Hair goes down the drain easily and gets accumulated inside the pipe building up until the line is blocked.
 This usually happens right below the drain.

 4. Soap Scrum: residue and particles from greasy soaps can coat the interior of pipes and cause a blockage.
 This can lead to extreme build-up that can cause the pipes to corrode.
+It's good to flush out your pipes with hot water for a few minutes at a time every month to reduce this issue.

 How to Unclog A Kitchen Sink